 Onlays, like inlays, fill large cavities.
 They also replace the tooth cusp, a raised part of the chewing surface of the tooth.
 Onlays don’t sit on top of the tooth’s complete surface and thus are not crowns.
 Made from one solid piece of resin, gold, porcelain or metal alloy, they replace a large portion of the tooth than an inlay.

 Fitting and placing an inlay or onlay takes two visits.
-Your dentist will precisely determine whether or not you need an inlay or onlay, take the measurements of the tooth, and send that information to a lab where they’ll be made.
+Your dentist in Suffern will precisely determine whether or not you need an inlay or onlay, take the measurements of the tooth, and send that information to a lab where they’ll be made.